spendnetwork/Project_Cascade/README.md

 ### 2. Deduplication
 - First the module links the two datasets together, to join our manual private data to more official sources.
 It does this using [dedupe](https://github.com/dedupeio/csvdedupe)'s csvlink command.
 - Second, the module takes this matched data and assigns rows to clusters, in the event that two rows actually refer to the same company.
 This outputs both a cluster_ID and a confidence score of how likely that row belongs to that cluster.
 Clustering is done using dedupe's csvdedupe command.
 - Training files for both clustering and matching are provided already.
+Note that the first 'round' of processing only uses one field, the organisation name.
+The second 'round' will include the address as well,

 ### 3. Further Data Manipulation
 - If any data within the cluster hasn't been matched to a public source, then if there is a match anywhere within that cluster, that public data is applied to the rest of the cluster.